poypoyan/edhsmm/README.md

 - ~~Customizable duration distribution~~ (12-Jun-2020)

 #### Unsure to be implemented
-- Left-censoring (I have difficulty understanding it)
+- Left-censoring (I have difficulty understanding and implementing it)

  Found a bug?
 Suggest a feature?
 Please post on [issues](https://github.com/poypoyan/edhmm/issues). 😊